Warsaw bans nationalist march marking Polish independence centenary

 “Polish tradition - the one we invoke - has nothing to do with anti-Semitism, we are as far as possible from that, nothing to do with racism,” he said.

+On Nov.
+11 Poles commemorate the establishment of the second Polish republic in 1918 from territory seized in the 18th century by the Russian, Austrian and Prussian empires.

-Reporting by Joanna Plucinska and Pawel Sobczak; editing by David Stamp
+Reporting by Joanna Plucinska and Pawel Sobczak; Editing by David Stamp and Gareth Jones